Mozi: Ethics

 Alternative readings locate the main focus of Mozi's consequentialism in the welfare of the people themselves rather than that of the state as a whole.
 Such interpretations as Chris Fraser's argue that it is a mistake to view Mozi's focus on the collective well-being of a population as a focus on the well-being of the state itself rather than its constituents.
 In this way, Mozi tended to evaluate actions based on whether they provide benefit to the people, which he measured in terms of an enlarged population (states were sparsely populated in his day), a prosperous economy, and social order.
 Indeed these are collective goods rather than individual ones, which is a major difference between Mohist consequentialism and modern, Western versions.
 However, this reading emphasizes that collective goods are better considered as aggregated individual goods rather than as state goods.

-This consequentialist structure supports Mohist ethics and politics, which survives in the form of 10 core doctrines.
-These doctrines are as follows:
+This consequentialist structure supports Mohist ethics and politics, which survives in the form of 10 core doctrines: